rfdavid/rfdavid.github.io/_posts/2022-08-31-influence-functions.markdown

 ### Influence Functions in Machine Learning

-Consider a image classification task where the goal is to predict the label for a given image.
+Consider an image classification task where the goal is to predict the label for a given image.
 We want to measure the impact of a particular training image on a testing image.
 A naive approach is to remove the image and retrain the model.
 However, this approach is prohibitively expensive.
-To overcome this problem, influence function upweight that particular point by an infinitesimal amount and measure the impact in the loss function, without having to train the model.
+To overcome this problem, influence function upweight that particular point by an infinitesimal amount and measure the impact in the loss function without having to train the model.

 ![medium](/assets/images/upweight-a-training-point.jpg "Upweighting a training point")